Marker Logo

 this page online

 County.
 It is in McNair.
-Marker is at the intersection of McNair Farms Road and Squirrel Hill Road, on the right when traveling east on McNair Farms Road.
+It is at the intersection of McNair Farms Road and Squirrel Hill Road, on the right when traveling east on McNair Farms Road.
 Near the entrance to Mount Pleasant Baptist Church.
 Touch for map.
 Marker is in this post office area: Herndon VA 20171, United States of America.
 Touch for directions.

 The Meeting Place with the Marker Beside the Road image.
 Click for full size.

-Photographed By Craig Swain, August 17, 2007
+Photographed by Craig Swain, August 17, 2007

 2. The Meeting Place with the Marker Beside the Road